pennyw1ze/NotesMasterECS/AISSAB/Lazzeretti/Recap.md

 ##### X-lock algorithm
 The X-lock algorithm is used to encrypt data on device like sensor nodes or whatever.
 The vault can be unlocked with majority voting algorithm.
 If the majority is reached, the vault is decrypted by means of a pseudo-secret sharing.
+We xor vault entries with bits taken from PUF.

 ### UAVS: Unmanned Aerial Vehicles
 For example, drones.
 In UAVs, the comunications happens wireless.